-- Those under the age of 18 may only participate with their parent or guardian.
+Those under the age of 18 may only participate with and through their parent or guardian.

 How to enter.
 You may enter one or both contests and any or all of the categories, but only one entry per category.

-Submit your digital photos of your costume or pumpkin via the entry forms:
+Submit your digital photos of your costume or pumpkin via these entry forms:

 Permitted Uses of Entries.
 All entrants give the Smithsonian Institution, and those authorized by the Smithsonian, permission to publicly use the entry materials, along with entrants’ first name and last initial, and state of residence, in connection with the Smithsonian’s exhibitions, promotions, publicity, websites, social media, fundraising, archives, research, publications, and other educational materials and presentations; entrants will not be given an opportunity to review and approve any of the foregoing permitted uses of the entry but further use (e.g. merchandise) would require additional permission.
 Entrants understand that the Smithsonian has no control over third party social media platforms (e.g., Instagram, Facebook, Twitter, and YouTube) and that entries could be further disseminated by the public and associated with comments entrants may disagree with or find objectionable.
 By submitting a photo (or photos) to enter this contest, you voluntarily and on a royalty-free basis grant this permission on behalf of yourself (as entrant), and any others whose image or creation (pumpkin carving, costume) appear in the image:

 If a minor’s image or creation appears in the Photo.
 Individuals under the age of 18 must participate through their parent or legal guardian.
 If you are the parent or legal guardian participating with your child, you are responsible for explaining these rules to your child and helping your child cooperate with them.